RJ-software-outsourcing/Sapporo/README.md

 Web system for coding competition

 1. Install 'Meteor'<br>
-2. Inside the project folder run 'meteor' command<br>
+2. Install 'Docker'<br>
+* We will automate the process of configuring Docker
+* Before that please pull 'ubuntu' image from Docker manually

+run 'meteor' inside your project folder<br>
-3. There you go<br>
+There you go<br>